ricekot/ricekot.github.io/about.md

 # Hi there.

 My name is Akshath Kothari.
-I'm currently a first-year student at BITS, Pilani, pursuing an M.Sc. degree in Mathematics.
-I hope to be able to study for a Bachelor's degree in Computer Science as well by the end of this academic year.
+I'm currently a sophomore at BITS, Pilani, pursuing a double major in Mathematics and Mechanical Engineering.

-I like studying both science and liberal arts subjects.
-It is in my mission statement to improve myself and to learn as much as I can while minimising the time I spend doing other, non-productive things.

 I'm deeply passionate about music.
 I mostly make covers of my favourite songs but I try to produce something original occasionally.
-You can check out my Soundcloud page [here][soundcloud-link] and my Youtube channel [here][youtube-link].
+I upload my (bad) covers to my [Youtube channel][youtube-link] and my original music to my [Soundcloud page][soundcloud-link].

 I also like to read lots of books.
 You can check out my Goodreads page [here][goodreads-link] to view the list of books that I've read in the past, I'm currently reading or plan to read in the future.

-For entertainment, I love to watch Anime.
+For entertainment, I watch anime and play video games.
 You can find a list of all the anime I've watched or plan to watch [here][myanimelist-link].
-From time to time, I also like to play computer games.
-To add me on steam, go [here][steam-link].
+If you're a gamer too, add me on [Steam][steam-link] or [PSN][psn-link].

 I also really like contributing towards open source projects.
 You can find my Github page [here][github-link].

-I'm gonna fucking change the world.
-Or at least die trying.
+I vow to make a dent in the universe.

 My social media accounts:
 [Instagram][instagram-link]